chaee/human-centered-eu/readme.md

 # Human-centrism in EU legal documents

 ## Project
-As a part of human-centrism project by [Humanet3](https://humanet3.mpg.de) group, we are currently collecting documents from [EU Cellar](https://op.europa.eu/en/publication-detail/-/publication/658088eb-c071-11e8-9893-01aa75ed71a1/language-en/format-PDF/source-76875949) (The semantic repository of the Publications Office).
-We collect EU documents to understand how the concept of human-centrism is reflected and used in public domain in EU.
-Especially we are interested in the context of human-centered AI, internet, and digital transformation.
+In human-centrism project by [Humanet3](https://humanet3.mpg.de) group, we are currently collecting documents from [EU Cellar](https://op.europa.eu/en/publication-detail/-/publication/658088eb-c071-11e8-9893-01aa75ed71a1/language-en/format-PDF/source-76875949) (The semantic repository of the Publications Office).
+We aim to investigate how the concept of human-centrism is reflected and used in public domain in EU.
+Our keywords of interest include human-centered AI, internet, and digital transformation.

+For further project description and the concept of Humanet3 project, please refer to our [webpage](https://humanet3.mpg.de/concept/).

 ## Scripts
 The project is work in progress.
 The repository consists of scripts
-- collecting documents and process into human-readable text
+- collecting documents from EU Cellar and process into human-readable text
+- saving retrieved files in a structured way based on the type of query and EUROVOC keyword for further use
 - conducting text analysis on the collected documents
-- saving retrieved files in a structured way based on the type of query and EUROVOC keyword for further use

-So far, EU treaties, EU legislations in force about several EUROVOC concepts including AI have been collected.
+So far, all EU treaties and EU legislations in force about several EUROVOC concepts including AI have been collected.

 ## File structure
 📦human-centered-eu